mmistakes/minimal-mistakes/_pages/personal.md

 permalink: /personal/
 ---

 Here you can find a non-exhaustive list of projects that I pursue on my own.
-If you're interested in any of them feel free to reach out.
+Feel free to reach out if you're interested in any of them.

 ## Pymicra